nextflow-io/vscode-language-nextflow/README.md

 ## Telemetry notice

-This extension collects very limited usage data to help us understand which features are most valuable and improve your overall experience.
+This extension collects limited usage data to help us understand which features are most valuable and improve your overall experience.
 Specifically:

 - Commands: When you invoke a command provided by this extension (e.g. openChat, writeTest, etc.), we record that command usage event.
 - File Opens: We track when you open a Nextflow file—but not the file name or its contents.